DT-UCPH/cuc/README.md

 For this dataset, we cooperate with Tania Notarius (University of the Free State) and Maria Simion, volunteer assistant (Polis - the Jerusalem Institute of Language and Humanities).

 ### Data
-The following features are currently available:
+The following tablets of *Die keilalphabetischen Texte aus Ugarit* (KTU) are currently available:

+- KTU 1.1-1.7
+- KTU 1.14-1.20

+The texts are currently annotated with the following features:

 - tablet: tablet title
 - column: column number